What is bovine TB?

 This disease is one of the biggest challenges facing the cattle farming industry today, particularly in the West and South West of England.

 This disease situation has the potential to affect everyone, from those living in rural areas seeing the impact on farming neighbours first-hand, to people who enjoy great British beef and dairy products and want to see a thriving sector.

 Everyone will be paying for the costs of TB via the public purse, with costs set to rise to £1billion in the next ten years unless action is taken.

 There is also the potential for TB to spill over into other species.
-While there are still very few cases of TB found in dogs, it is on the increase in other animals, and particularly in alpacas.
+While there are still very few cases of TB found in dogs and cats, it is on the increase in other animals, and particularly in alpacas.

 Unless TB is reduced in the environment it is likely that these cases will continue to increase as the disease is forced to find new hosts.

 What is the current situation?

 The disease is spreading out of control.

 There are now areas where the incidence of TB in cattle is persistent and high; these are called 'hotspots'.
 These are mostly centred in the South West and the West Midlands.
 However, as the disease is spreading there are more and more hotspots in places such as Cheshire, and increased areas across the East Midlands.